rjdudley/CodeLabs-IoTDev/Module3-IntroAzureIoT-WindowsIoTCore/README.md

 Azure IoT Hub is a service that enables reliable and secure bi-directional communications between millions of IoT devices and an application back end.
 In this section you will see how to send cloud-to-device messages to your device to command it to change the color of one of the FEZ HAT leds, using the Device Explorer app as the back end.

-In this exercise, you'll add the logic to process the messages received from your Raspberry PI.
+In this exercise, you'll add the logic to process the messages received from your Raspberry Pi.

 <a name="Ex4Task1"></a>
 #### Task 1 - Processing IoT Hub received messages ####